 Goal

-Raise both arms, fully extended, straight up with your palms facing inward.
+While indicating that there was a goal, raise both arms, fully extended, straight up with your palms facing inward.

 Contest